Clarks Ferry Bridge: History

 Following an act of arson, the third bridge was built between 1846-1847, but was destroyed in September 1850 from another fire.
 The fourth bridge was constructed between 1851-1852 and in 1857 was purchased by the Pennsylvania Railroad.
 A violent windstorm in March 1859 destroyed 9 of 10 spans of the bridge.
 The fifth bridge, also covered, operated from 1859 initially with the tow path gallery.
 In 1888, the bridge was considered at the time to be the longest covered bridge in the world at 2088 feet.

 Following large volume, it was replaced in 1925 with a two-lane concrete arch bridge.
 This bridge carried a toll until 1957, and was replaced with the current bridge in 1986.

 Future

-In 2022, the Pennsylvania Department of Transportation announced an improvement project for the bridge, including rehabilitation of the concrete deck, addition of a concrete barrier (replacing the current center turning lane in place), and safety improvements to the adjacent interchange with U.S. Route 11 and U.S. Route 15.
+In 2022, the Pennsylvania Department of Transportation announced an improvement project for the bridge, including rehabilitation of the concrete deck, addition of a concrete barrier North of the bridge (replacing the current center turning lane in place), and safety improvements to the adjacent interchange with U.S. Route 11 and U.S. Route 15.
 Construction is anticipated to start in 2026.